Shantaram (novel): TV adaptation

 On 7 June 2018, it was announced that Apple Inc. was developing a television adaptation of the novel for Apple TV+ to be written by Eric Warren Singer who will also executive produce alongside David Manson, Nicole Clemens, Steve Golin, and Andrea Barron with Charlie Hunnam in the lead role.
 Production companies set to be involved with the potential series include Anonymous Content and Paramount Television.
 In August 2019, it was announced that production was moving forward with filming set to begin in October 2019.
-The series will be filmed in Victoria, Australia, with scenes filmed at Docklands Studios Melbourne and HM Prison Pentridge.
-It was also announced that the series will get 7.4 million Australian dollars in funding from the Australian Government.
+The series was filmed in Victoria, Australia, with scenes filmed at Docklands Studios Melbourne and HM Prison Pentridge.
+It was also announced that the series received 7.4 million Australian dollars in funding from the Australian Government.
 The series consists of 12 episodes with four episodes directed by Justin Kurzel.
 Steven Lightfoot has joined the show as showrunner.
 Shantaram premiered on Apple TV+ on 14 October 2022, starring Charlie Hunnam.